-CYT 620: Immunohistochemistry
+CYT 620: Immunohistochemistry 1 Credit Hour(s)

 This course is designed to introduce students to the fundamentals of immunohistochemical staining (IHC) and the use of IHC with cytrologic specimens.
 This course is offered off-site at Roswell Park Cancer Institute.
 (GR)